Spatial moment dynamics and biomass density equations provide complementary, yet limited, descriptions of pattern formation in individual-based simulations: Conclusions

 \section{Conclusions}

-We investigated the spatial patterns that form in a spatially explicit IBM logistic model with nonlocal dispersal and intraspecific competition using both a Gaussian and top-hat competition kernel.
-Combining numerical simulations of the discrete model and a spatial moment dynamics approximation, we found that, for top-hat competition kernels, the population might exhibit periodic patterns with aggregates of individuals forming a hexagonal lattice \cite{Lopez2004}.
-This type of pattern is not present when long-range competition is modeled using a Gaussian kernel \cite{law2003}.
+We investigated the spatial patterns that form in a spatially explicit individual-based logistic model in which dispersal and intraspecific competition are long-range, using both a Gaussian and top-hat competition kernel.
+Combining numerical simulations of the discrete model, spatial moment dynamics and density field based approximations, we found that for top-hat competition kernels, the population might exhibit regular periodic patterns with aggregates of individuals forming a hexagonal lattice \cite{Lopez2004}.
+This type of pattern is not present when long-range competition is modeled using a Gaussian kernel \cite{law2003}, this fact is due to our IBM rules, and can be seen mathematically by inserting a Gaussian kernel in Eq.\,\eqref{lin-growth rate}; however, there are models for which a Gaussian competition kernel can produce patterns, highlighting that the issue of the general conditions for pattern formation is still debated \cite{MartinezGarcia2023}.
 Interestingly, the emergence of these regular patterns also affects the system productivity, allowing for larger population sizes even in conditions where local individual crowding is high \cite{Silvano2024}.

 Next, we looked at how accurately a field equation for the biomass density, obtained by upscaling the individual-based dynamics, reproduced the existence of regular patterns.
-We found that the standard mean-field approximation, which neglects spatial covariates in the density field, does not fully capture the region of the parameter space with regular patterns.
-To improve this prediction, we developed a novel approximation that uses spatial-moment dynamics equations to introduce the effect of spatial covariates in the density field.
-This corrected density equation accurately reproduces the region with regular patterns, offering a new avenue to study pattern formation in sessile organisms using continuous, density-based models beyond mean-field approximations.
+We found that the standard approximation in the coarse-graining procedure, which neglects spatial covariates in the density field, does not fully capture the region of the parameter space with regular patterns, being successful mainly in regions of the parameter space where patterns are more regular.
+Refining this approximation to account for demographic noise could significantly improve the agreement with IBMs.
+Noise modifies the power spectrum of the solutions of the density equation, enlarging the region in which the system displays a regular patterns \cite{Butler2009,Martinez-Garcia2013a}.
+On the other hand, the SMD equations poorly capture this region of the parameter space where periodic patterns form, underestimating the total population and the relative Fourier power spectrum amplitude at the characteristic wavenumber.
+Conversely, for most parameter combinations where the space-varying density approximation does not hold, SMD provides accurate predictions of the total population size and the spatial correlations.
+These results highlight the complementarity of these two approaches, each of them being the best approximation to IBM stochastic dynamics in particular regimes.